 - Certificate of Employment.
 (COE from your previous employers).

 - PRC license or TESOL certificate.
 (If you need a TESOL certificate, I can help).

 - Proof of Certificate of Insurance.
 This certificate is also called OFW Compulsory Insurance.
 Only a couple of insurance companies are authorised to issue this certificate.
 Don’t worry.
 It is so easy to acquire.
 You just have to go and walk in to Paramount Life & General Insurance Corporation in which office is housed at Maranaw Plaza.
 As you can see, Maranaw Plaza is located right beside POEA.
 They will require you to submit a photocopy of your passport, work visa, and contract.
 In my case, I paid $36.00 for a one-year life insurance coverage.
 Yes, 36 US Dollars.
 Given the current exchange rate, it should no more than be around Php 1,900.00.
 Once payment is done, you should get your certificate in no time.
 The total amount of time spent to get this certificate should not be more than 15 minutes.

 - Notarized statement on how you found your job.
 One of the easiest documents to make.
 Look for a Notary Public around you.
 It doesn’t have to be a fancy one either.
 I went to Munoz Market in Quezon City, found a guy sitting behind what looked like a hundred year-old typewriter, told him what to do, paid Php 150.00, done!

 The body of the affidavit is what’s important.
 You have to state how you got to know about the job.
-Copy the template given above.
+Copy the template given below.
 Make necessary changes and you’re good to go.
 Don’t forget to staple/attach the photocopy of the translated and stamped Chinese ID of your employer as well as his contact details.
 For the contact details, I attached the company profile since it contains all contact details of the company such as telephone and mobile numbers, website, and email address.
+(15-30 minutes)